-Designed by Manuel Jimenez Garcia, CloudXS is a flexible discrete system for the creation of lightweight rapidly deployable structures that could achieve large spans while allowing reconfigurability for future use.
+Designed by Manuel Jimenez Garcia, the CloudXS Pavilion is a flexible discrete system for the creation of lightweight rapidly deployable structures that could achieve large spans while allowing reconfigurability for future use.

-The project promotes a universal system that could be assembled without the use of large sets of heavy machinery.
+The CloudXS Pavilion promotes a universal system that could be assembled without the use of large sets of heavy machinery.
 The module is meant to be a product that any non-expert user can easily put together.

 Architect: Manuel Jimenez Garcia